Exhibition Hall

 DL3 0QT

-You can also combine your visit with a visit to Darlington Locomotive Workshop visits on the same Saturdays.
-If you wish to visit both, please meet in the Viewing Gallery of Darlington Locomotive Works (access is from within the Hopetown Darlington site) at 11am or 1pm to join in!
+You can also combine your visit with a visit to the workshop in Darlington Locomotive Works on the same Saturdays.
+If you wish to visit both, please meet in the Viewing Gallery of Darlington Locomotive Works (access is from within the Hopetown Darlington site) at either 11am or 1pm to join in!

 Located within the Carriage Works, the Exhibitions Hall is where you can visit spectacular exhibitions and seasonal events including Halloween and Christmas.